 Established in 1990, Anju Modi has been an integral part of the Indian Fashion industry, playing a vital role in the revival of traditional crafts and textiles.

-1990 to 1993 - Developed a new blended fabric in Varanasi, by reviving the classic traditions of working with zari.
+1990 to 1993 - Developed a new blended fabric in Varanasi, by reviving the classic tradition of working with zari.
 (Real silver thread)

 1993 to 1995 - Improved variations in the Bandhani tie and dye techniques, by introducing alterations through geometrical patterns and neutral colorways.